intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ![PRLetters_mesh_github](https://user-images.githubusercontent.com/6009931/121053214-cb66e380-c7c3-11eb-92b8-14817d2684b7.jpg)

-Some brief documentation is provided here for running all the necessary steps, since uploading all the source file demands several of GBs (a permanent link is going to be provided).
+Some brief documentation is provided here for running all the necessary steps.
+For further facilitating each interested researcher, we provide here a link with all the created files for our test dataset: [cloud link](https://drive.google.com/drive/folders/1DKJR3zJPMhKgEyg9KntbDQb2Z6N9XH5i?usp=sharing)

 ### Source data